Trapt: Warner Bros. and Eleven Seven years (2001–2011)

-Their first live album titled Trapt Live!, was released on September 18, 2007.
+Their first live album, titled Trapt Live!, was released on September 18, 2007.
 The album featured two new studio songs, "Stay Alive" and "Everything to Lose", as well as live versions of nine songs from their earlier records.
 On March 7, 2008, it was announced that lead guitarist Simon Ormandy had parted ways with the band.
 He was replaced by Robb Torres.
 Despite rumors indicating otherwise, Ormandy's departure was amicable, and Brown continued to speak highly of Ormandy to the media, while promoting Torres as the new guitarist.
-A day later on March 8, Trapt released "Who's Going Home With You Tonight?" on the band's website, a song from their then-upcoming studio album entitled Only Through the Pain, which released on August 5.
-A music video for the song was released later that year.
-On April 15, Trapt announced they would be touring as part of Mötley Crüe's Crüe Fest along with Buckcherry, Papa Roach and Sixx:A.M.
+A day later on June, Trapt released the single "Who's Going Home with You Tonight?", the lead single from their then-upcoming studio album entitled Only Through the Pain, which released on August 5.
+A music video for the song was released that same day, premiering exclusively on Xbox Live.
+That summer, Trapt toured as part of Mötley Crüe's Crüe Fest along with Buckcherry, Papa Roach and Sixx:A.M.
 The tour began July 1, 2008 in West Palm Beach, Florida, and wrapped up in Burgettstown, Pennsylvania on August 31.
-In 2009, the band released "Contagious" as the second single from the album.
+In 2009, the band released "Contagious" as the second single from the album, and embarked on the "Contagious" tour early that year.

-No Apologies and Reborn (2010–2013)

 In March 2010, Trapt said they were wrapping up the recording process of their new record with producer Johnny K. No Apologies was released on October 12, 2010.
 The first single, "Sound Off", was available on iTunes on July 20, 2010.
 Another song, "Stranger in the Mirror", was released for free from the band's Facebook page August 11, 2010.
 The band left Eleven Seven shortly after the release.
 In 2011, the band released the compilation album Headstrong under Cleopatra Records, with which they re-recorded 7 tracks from their self-titled, as well as releasing a new track, "Policy of Truth".

-In 2012, the band signed with Epochal Artists, and in October of that year, announced Reborn would be released on November 20, before delaying it to January 22, 2013.
-The album's lead single, "Bring It", made it to the top 20 on the Active Rock Radio Charts.